When a legged robot walks over a regular terrain, we can simplify its dynamics

 In pre-2010 robotics papers, we often see the ZMP support area defined as the

-"convex hull of ground contact points", where A and b do
+"convex hull of ground contact points", where and do

-not depend on pG any more and can be readily computed from ground
+not depend on any more and can be readily computed from ground

 contact points by a convex hull algorithm (a particular case of polyhedral